jppollmeier/jppollmeier.github.io/README.md

 ##### Coverage algorithms?
 Coverage describes a teams ability to beat different types of pokemon.
 A high coverage means a team might win against a lot of pokemon teams with a low probability of e.g. 70\%.
 Coverage is constituted of the minimal nonzero value of any of the pokemon which beats all pokemon of a type group.
 With this metric we can define a team with high coverage to form a good team since most types are covered.
 While teams with low coverage might be especially effective against the eventually to be found "best team" they are not suitable to be the best team themselves as they only cover a small subset of the broad spectrum of teams.

+#### 2.5.3 Simulation-Based Approach
+Detail the simulation-based approach used to evaluate Pokémon team configurations.
+Discuss how this approach was chosen and the insights gained from the results.

 #### The actual Algorithms
 Now I am going to introduce you to the heart of this thesis which all prior pokemon subset selection lead up to.
 The algorithm works by looking the individually top performing 6 pokemon and the respective team they form.
 This is our baseline which needs to be beaten.
 Over a great number of battles I tested their performance and estimated their win probability against a random team.
 Now we make a selection of teams from our candidate pool making sure each pokemon gets selected at least once.
 Then the simulation process starts and we divide the teams into two groups based on our findings.
 Teams who significantly performed better than our baseline are here to stay while the rest gets discarded.
 We perform a union over the pokemon of the teams which stay and do not adjust the opponent pool?

+### 2.6 Conclusion
+*Summarize the methodology section, highlighting the key steps taken in the research design, data collection, and analysis.
+Emphasize the importance of the battle simulation and the three algorithms used to find the best Pokémon team.*

 ## 3. Implementation